HBoyd255/project-alien/README.md

 module at the University of York, the task was to design and build a robot that could autonomously navigate a maze.

+As I work on this project I will add more to this repository.

 At the moment, all the code and design files are split up into different repositories.